mortii/anki-morphs/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I am willing to help create documentation/guides for the changes made in this PR
 - [ ] This PR can be rebased onto main without conflicts (create a backup branch before attempting a rebase)
+- [ ] I have squashed my commits into sensible portions